jeremieb/ByMe/README.md

 # ByMe

-A Swift Package for promoting your other apps.
+As Indie Developer, promoting our other apps inside our apps is crucial.
+This package is creating a simple list of apps for allowing you to keep it consistant accross all your apps.